M-tech-cmd/ElectoCart/README.md

 ⚛️ React: A declarative, efficient, and flexible JavaScript library for building user interfaces.
 It forms the core of our dynamic and interactive frontend.

 🔒 Clerk: A complete user management platform that handles authentication, user profiles, and more.
 It provides secure and customizable authentication flows, allowing us to focus on core features.

+💳 Stripe: A leading payment processing platform integrated for handling secure online transactions, enabling seamless credit card and other payment methods.

 🍃 MongoDB: A popular NoSQL database that stores our product data, user information, orders, and other critical application data in a flexible, document-oriented format.